relizabet/Code_Quiz/README.md

 ### Notes

-- I was unable to complete the high score page in times
+- I was unable to complete the high score page in time.

 ## Authors